Twitter

 The Building

-We expect our sixth form students to show increased independence and life skills so they have their own area to develop and create as their own.
-They also have enhanced facilities like TV and kitchen area.
+Sixth Form have their own designated building, converted from the old boarding area in 2020.
+We expect our sixth form students to show increased independence and life skills so they have shared areas such as the Living Skills Room, Learning Kitchen and Common Room.
+They also have shared enhanced facilities such as TV and kitchen area.

 The Uniform